 NEW 2019 Schedule Available!

 Mixed Bulk Trash

 Tempe residents receive mixed bulk trash pickups every other month.
-This material is too big to fit in your regular trash bin.
-All of it is taken to the landfill.
+This material is too big to fit into your regular black trash bin.
+All of the bulk trash will be taken to the landfill.

 - Furniture, large items

 - Appliances with Freon (refrigerators, freezers, dehumidifiers, ac units)

 - Construction and remodeling waste (drywall, flooring and roofing materials)

 These items can be recycled at Tempe's Household Products Collection Center.